 I don’t know if you’ve noticed but, you do some things right and other things wrong each day.

 But, this is also a good thing, because as people we learn more from our mistakes and failures and from our successes.

-In fact, some schools of thought believe there are no such thing as success or failure; only results.
+In fact, some schools of thought believe there is no such thing as success or failure; only results.